rackerlabs/genestack/docs/infrastructure-ovn-setup.md

 export ALL_NODES=$(kubectl get nodes -l 'openstack-network-node=enabled' -o 'jsonpath={.items[*].metadata.name}')
 ```

+!!! note

-> Set the annotations you need within your environment to meet the needs of your workloads on the hardware you have.
+    Set the annotations you need within your environment to meet the needs of your workloads on the hardware you have.

 ### Set `ovn.openstack.org/int_bridge`